ipetkov/crane/docs/API.md

   - Default value: the package name listed in `Cargo.toml`
 * `pnameSuffix`: a suffix appended to `pname`
   - Default value: `""`
-* `stdenv`: the standard build environment to use for this derivation
+* `stdenv`: selects the standard build environment to use for this derivation.
+  Either a function accepting an instantiation of `pkgs` (preferred), or an instance of `stdenv` if cross compilation isn't a concern.
-  - Default value: `pkgs.stdenv`
+  - Default value: `p: p.stdenv`
 * `version`: the version of the derivation
   - Default value: the version listed in `Cargo.toml`
+* `noCrossToolchainEnv`: disables the default configuration of the cross-compilation toolchain using `mkCrossToolchainEnv`.
+Useful if you want to perform this configuration yourself.
+  - Default value: `false`

 #### Remove attributes
 The following attributes will be removed before being lowered to